On Composite Quantum Hypothesis Testing: Conditional quantum mutual information

 \section{Conditional quantum mutual information}

-Here we discuss how our results are related to the conditional quantum mutual information.
-This allows us to show that the regularization in our formula for composite convex iid testing from Sect.~\ref{sec:mainresult} is needed in general.
+Here, we discuss how our results are related to the conditional quantum mutual information.
+This allows us to show that the regularization in our formula for composite asymmetric hypothesis testing as stated in Theorem \ref{thm:main} is needed in general.